MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Redirection.md

 - Use the `Tee-Object` cmdlet, which sends command output to a text file and then sends it to the pipeline.

 - Use the PowerShell redirection operators.
-Using the redirection operator with a file target is functionally equivalent to piping to `Out-File` with no extra parameters.
+Redirecting the output of a PowerShell command (cmdlet, function, script) using the redirection operator (`>`) is functionally equivalent to piping to `Out-File` with no extra parameters.
+PowerShell 7.4 changed the behavior of the redirection operator when used to redirect the **stdout** stream of a native command.

 For more information about streams, see [about_Output_Streams][04].

-### Redirectable output streams
+## Redirectable output streams

 PowerShell supports redirection of the following output streams.